WiFilip/hub/app/views/pages/GUIDE.markdown

 List of bird courses:

 - **ECON-1100 Introduction to Economics I** - Harshdip found this course easy.
 The midterms and finals were all multiple choice.
+Course is quite easy online.
 - **ECON-1110 Introduction to Economics II**
 - **COMP-2067 Programming for Beginners**
 - **COMP-2057 Intro to the Internet** - Eric found this course *very* easy, just simple HTML/CSS assignments.